beesandtrees/ocean-breeze-chat/ENHANCED_MEMORY.md

 ## Architecture

-The enhanced memory system uses Redis as a foundation with these key components:
+The enhanced memory system uses SQLite as a foundation with these key components:

 ### 1. Memory Storage

-Conversations are stored in Redis with:
+Conversations are stored in SQLite with:
 - **Conversation content** - The raw chat log
 - **Metadata** - Topics, sentiment, summary, etc.
 - **Search indexes** - For efficient retrieval by content and metadata